paulscherrerinstitute/sf_daq_buffer/sf-buffer/README.md

 size_t file_offset = file_base * sizeof(BufferBinaryFormat);
 ```

+We now know where to look for data inside the file, but we still don't know
+inside which file to look.
+For this we need to discuss the folder structure.

 #### Folder structure

 The folder (as well as file) structure is deterministic in the sense that given